 Cardioversion can be done using drugs that are taken by mouth or given through an intravenous line (IV).
 It can take from several minutes to days for this treatment to work.
 If you are given drugs for cardioversion in a hospital, your heart rate will be regularly checked.

 Cardioversion using drugs can be done outside the hospital.
-This is most often done for people with atrial fibrillation that comes and goes.
+This treatment is most often used for people with atrial fibrillation that comes and goes.
 However, you will need to be closely followed-up by a cardiologist.

-As with electrical cardioversion, you may be given blood thinning medicines to prevent blood clots from forming.
-Clots that leave the heart can cause a stroke.
+As with electrical cardioversion, you may be given blood thinning medicines to prevent blood clots from forming and leaving the heart (which can cause a stroke).